jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_our_trip_to_cuba.md

   </p>

   <p>
     This was the time to say goodbye to our new found friends.
-After four days, it was obvious that a mutual respect had developed -- our appreciation for the talent displayed by the Cubans, and their admiration for such an old group of guys who are still playing the game they love.
+After four days, it was obvious that a mutual respect had developed &mdash; our appreciation for the talent displayed by the Cubans, and their admiration for such an old group of guys who are still playing the game they love.
   </p>

   <p>